 As the result, the duplicate cells excluding first instances will get highlighted with the color of your choosing:

 To view duplicates beginning with the Nth occurrence, create a conditional formatting rule based on the formula like in the previous example, with the only difference that you replace >1 at the end of the formula with the required number.
 For example:

 To highlight 3rd and all subsequent duplicate instances, create a conditional formatting rule based on this formula:

-To highlight 4th and all subsequent duplicate records, use this formula:
+To shade4th and all subsequent duplicate records, use this formula:

 To highlight only specific occurrences, use the equal to operator (=).
 For example, to highlight only 2nd instances, you would go with this formula:

 When you want to check for duplicates over multiple columns, not by comparing the columns to each other, but find all instances of the same item in all the columns, use one of the following solutions.

 If the first instance of an item that appears in the data set more than once is deemed a duplicate, the easiest way to go is use Excel's built-in rule for duplicates.

 Or, create a conditional formatting rule with this formula:

 For example, to highlight duplicates in the range A2:C8, the formula goes as follows: